pythoncapi/pythoncapi/doc/optimization_ideas.rst

 the C API, which is out of the scope of the :ref:`new C API project
 <new-c-api>`.
 The main risk is to break too many C extensions which would make
 this idea unsuable in practice.

+It may be possible to emulate reference counting for the C API.
+Py_INCREF() and Py_DECREF() would be reimplemented using an hash table: object => reference counter.

 See also :ref:`Reference counting <refcount>`.